Compensation and legal action

 • treat you fairly

 • look into your case fully and properly.
-There may be expectation for you to be more heavily involved when progressing with a legal claim
+There may be an expectation for you to be more heavily involved when progressing with a legal claim